-6. The participation of third-countries in ERICs, despite not endorsing the ERIC regulations, should be encouraged by other different forms, such as participation regulated by a MoU, which could set a favorable context for the collaboration.
+1. The added value of Pan-European Research Infrastructures as Big Science instruments should be further underscored among the research community and key stakeholders including the Industry at national and international levels.
+Global expansion and partnerships with ERICs should be promoted to foster collaborations in global research projects to tackle shared challenges.
+Moreover, the participation of third-countries in ERICs, if not endorsing the ERIC Regulation, should be encouraged by other different forms, such as participation as strategic partners regulated by a MoU, which could set a favourable context for the collaboration.